Arizona Biltmore Hotel: Fire

 In 1970, the Wrigley family sold the hotel to the Talley family.
 1973 almost spelled doom for the hotel: a large fire erupted on June 21, destroying interiors of large parts of the 3rd and 4th floors and tremendous water damage on the 2nd and ground floors.
 Investigators discovered that an arc from a welder installing a sprinkler system had started the blaze.
 Thirty-five (35) firetrucks and a hundred and fifty (150) fire fighters responded to the 6-alarm fire which resulted in $2.5 million of damage.

 It was announced immediately by the new owners that this famed hotel would be rebuilt in 90 days and opened on schedule for its regular winter season the last week of September 1973.
 The prompt re-building included new custom designed carpets throughout the hotel, new furniture for guest rooms and public areas, new restaurant kitchen equipment, and renovated public interiors throughout the hotel.
 "Saguaros", a design by Wright for the cover of Liberty Magazine, was fabricated by Taliesin students during the remodeling of the hotel and was installed in the lobby.
 Three separate crews were employed around the clock.
 In the wee hours before opening day, the final carpets were laid and the deadline had been met by a partnership of the owner, Talley Industries, the general contractor, J.R.
 Porter Construction Co., and the architect, Taliesin Associated Architects.

 Expansions

 After the 1973 fire the hotel began planning for an expansion.
 The 89-room Paradise Wing completed in 1975 was the first major expansion of the hotel since it had opened.
 The new wing was designed by John Rattenbury of Taliesin Associated Architects.
 M. M. Sundt Construction Company was general contractor for the new Paradise Wing and used precast concrete planes which are 18 square feet.
 The forms for the concrete panels were crafted using the "Biltmore blocks" forms to achieve a uniform look with the original building.

+Western International Hotels assumed management of the hotel on September 1, 1977.
+The company was renamed Westin Hotels in 1980 and managed the property until July 1, 1994.

 In 1979 the Taliesin-designed 120-room Valley Wing and a 39,000 square foot conference center opened.
 In 1982 the 109-room Terrace Court Wing was added, a Taliesin design similar to the existing architecture.
 General contractor for the Terrace Court was D. L. Construction.